elisee/Modrog/README.md

 ## TODO

-    (x) Text editor
-      (x) Scrolling
+    ( ) Need to figure out ASAP what the actual gameplay loop is.
+Factorio-style?
+Northgard?
+Something else?
-      ( ) Allow moving text cursor with mouse
-      ( ) Selection / Copy / Paste
+    ( ) UI: Allow moving TextInput / TextEditor text cursor with mouse ( ) UI: Selection / Copy / Paste in TextInput / TextEditor
-    ( ) Display script errors somewhere
+    ( ) UI: Display script errors somewhere
-    ( ) Increase script window size?
+    ( ) UI: Increase script window size?
-    ( ) Replace ugly single font with some of Chevy Ray's pixel fonts probably ( ) Support renaming scripts
+    ( ) UI: Support resizable window (requires better AnchorRectangle system) ( ) UI: Replace ugly single font with some of Chevy Ray's pixel fonts probably ( ) Scripting: Support renaming scripts
-    ( ) If a move enters a chunk that was marked as free, mark it as used to prevent spawning people in it (or we need to try entities by chunk and check for that)
+    ( ) Server: Mark chunk as non-free if an entity enters it to prevent spawning people in it (or we need to track entities by chunk and check for that)
-    ( ) Make server generate and control enemies, support combat ( ) The factory has a limited amount of crystals and dies if it's not filled up ( ) Goal : Find people in your team and link your cores with wires or something ( ) Server sends list of connected core networks by team (red vs blue) ( ) Generate Rocks!
+    ( ) Server: Generate and control enemies
+    ( ) Implement Attack move
+    ( ) Design & implement more unit types: one that can fire from a distance but has less health, one that digs faster, etc.
+    ( ) Design & implement more building types: turrets, refinery, etc.
-    ( ) Add UI for connecting to a server and report errors rather than just crashing
+    ( ) Server sends list of connected core networks by team (red vs blue)?
+If we go that route ( ) Add UI for connecting to a server and report errors rather than just crashing

 ## DONE